vladejs/mantra-core/README.md

 ## Benefits

-1- `HomeTodos` component will get 4 props: 2 actions and 2 store's values
+* `HomeTodos` component will get 4 props: 2 actions and 2 store's values.
-2- `todos` value is automatically fill from a Meteor subscription created on `autoruns` folder 3- The Dumb component `HomeTodos` doesn't know about `mobx-react` (doesn't need the @observer decorator) 4- If you know connect API from Redux you know MantraX
+* `todos` value is automatically fill from a Meteor subscription created on `autoruns` folder.
+* The Dumb component `HomeTodos` doesn't know about `mobx-react` (doesn't need the @observer decorator).
+* If you know connect API from Redux you know MantraX.